Dido: Continuing tradition

-Numerous early Italian works refer to Dido, e.g., the misogynous Proverbia super natura feminarum, 101-108 (Proverbs on the Nature of Women) (ca. 1152) and L’Intelligenza (1360-1380), where Dido is seen crying because Aeneas has left by sea.
+Numerous early Italian works refer to Dido, e.g., Proverbia super natura feminarum, 101-108 (Proverbs on the Nature of Women) (ca. 1152) and L’Intelligenza (1360-1380), where Dido is seen crying because Aeneas has left by sea.
 On seeing the departing sails billow in the air, she stabs herself in the stomach (stanzas 70-73).

 In the Divine Comedy, Dante puts the shade of Dido (though not naming her) in the second circle of Hell (V, 61-62), where she is condemned among the lustful to be hurled for eternity in a fierce infernal storm ("la bufera infernal" [V, 31]).
 Virgil points to her saying, "L'altra è colei che s'ancise amorosa, / e ruppe fede al cener di Sicheo" ("The next is she who killed herself for love, / And broke faith with the ashes of Sichaeus" [Longfellow translation, 1867]).

 Contrary to Dante’s view of Dido as lustful, Petrarch and Boccaccio, influenced by St. Jerome’s Against Jovinianus, portray Dido as a faithful wife to Sychaeus.

 Petrarch refers to Dido both in his Trionfi, specifically in the "Triumph of Chastity," where she is an exemplary widow, as well as in one of the Letters of Old Age (Seniles, IV, 5).
 She also appears in his epic poem Africa (IV, 4-6).

 Boccaccio refers to her at least eight times, most notably in chapter 42 of On Famous Women (1361-1362), the first collection of biographies in Western literature devoted exclusively to women.
 Dido appears in five of his Italian works (Ninfale d’Ameto, Elegia di Madonna Fiammetta, Filocolo, Amorosa visione, and Teseida (VI, 45) and three times in Latin.
 In addition to On Famous Women, Dido’s story is narrated in his mythological treatise, On the Genealogy of the Gods, and in On the Fates of Famous Men.

 In Renaissance Italy, Dido’s story appears most notably in three tragedies: